-NOTICE OF ANNUAL GENERAL & SPECIAL MEETING
+NOTICE OF ANNUAL GENERAL MEETING

-TAKE NOTICE that the 2017 Annual General & Special Meeting of the Shareholders of Gray Rock Resources Ltd. (hereinafter called the "Company") will be held at Suite 900 - 570 Granville Street, Vancouver, British Columbia V6C 3P1 on Tuesday, June 20, 2017 at 11:00 a.m.
+TAKE NOTICE that the 2022 Annual General Meeting of the Shareholders of Silver Wolf Exploration Ltd. (hereinafter called the "Company") will be held at Suite 900 - 570 Granville Street, Vancouver, British Columbia, V6C 3P1, on Tuesday, June 27, 2023 at 10:00 a.m.
 (Vancouver time) for the following purposes:

-- 1. to receive the Report of the Directors; - 2. to receive the financial statements of the Company for its fiscal year ended December 31, 2016 and the report of the Auditors thereon; - 3. to appoint Auditors for the ensuing year and to authorize the Directors to fix their remuneration; - 4. to determine the number of directors and to elect directors; - 5. to ratify the 10% Rolling Stock Option Plan as described in the accompanying Information Circular; and - 6. to transact such other business as may properly come before the Meeting.
+- 1. to receive the Report of the Directors; - 2. to receive the financial statements of the Company for its fiscal year ended December 31, 2022 and the report of the Auditors thereon; - 3. to appoint Auditors for the ensuing year and to authorize the Directors to fix their remuneration; - 4. to determine the number of directors and to elect directors; - 5. to ratify the 10% Rolling Stock Option Plan as described in the accompanying Information Circular; and - 6. to transact such other business as may properly come before the Meeting.

-Accompanying this Notice are Information Circular dated May 16, 2017, Form of Proxy, and a Request Form to receive annual and interim financial statements and management discussion and analysis.
+Accompanying this Notice are the Information Circular dated May 23, 2023 and Form of Proxy.
 The accompanying Information Circular provides information relating to the matters to be addressed at the meeting and is incorporated into this Notice.